Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-3-how-images-are-flashed.markdown

 categories: Ubuntu Touch
 ---

-*NOTE: This is a continuation of the [previous article]({% post_url 2015-05-06-hacking-ubuntu-touch-part-2-devices-and-images %}) in the series.
+*NOTE: This is a continuation of the [previous article]({% post_url 2015-05-06-hacking-ubuntu-touch-part-2-devices-and-images %}) in the [series]({% post_url 2015-05-07-hacking-ubuntu-touch-index %}).
 Thanks to Barry Warsaw, Oliver Grawert, Jani Monoses and Ondrej Kubik from Canonical for their assistance.*

+*UPDATE 07.05.2015: Thanks to Barry Warsaw for pointing out why the `version` archive has to be unpacked to the phone.*

 We now know what an image is and what it looks like on the inside, but at this point you may wonder: How do all these binary blobs, the ext4 filesystem image and the custom tarball get flashed into device memory?
 What does ubuntu-device-flash do with them and what happens during the process?